-Uzra Zeya is a Consultant at ASG, where she draws on over two decades of diplomatic experience in Near East, South Asian, European, human rights, and multilateral affairs.
+Uzra Zeya is a Senior Advisor at ASG, where she draws on over two decades of diplomatic experience in Near East, South Asian, European, human rights, and multilateral affairs.
 As Charge d’Affaires and Deputy Chief of Mission at U.S. Embassy Paris from 2014 to 2017, she led the U.S. response to three major terror attacks, mobilized international action against climate change, and orchestrated President Trump’s July 2017 visit to Paris.
 Ms. Zeya oversaw the day-to-day operations of the U.S. Embassy in Paris, six constituent posts, and nearly 1,000 employees, comprising over 50 offices and agencies, with an annual operating budget of $80 million.

 Previously, Ms. Zeya served as Acting Assistant Secretary and Principal Deputy Assistant Secretary in the Bureau of Democracy, Human Rights, and Labor, from 2012 to 2014, where she managed $400 million in global assistance and advocacy for human rights and democracy, including freedoms of religion, expression, and assembly.
 As Acting Assistant Secretary, she led U.S. human rights dialogues with China, Egypt, and Bahrain, among others, and launched a new public-private partnership to counter gender-based violence globally.
 She regularly briefed Congress on U.S. democracy and human rights promotion programs abroad, and secured bipartisan support for sustained funding in an environment of budgetary austerity.